 It’s more to do with the fact that sitting doesn’t engage your muscular or skeletal system.

 When you sit, you change how gravity pulls on your body.
-That alone is one of the biggest reasons that not even physical exercise can reverse the harmful affects that sitting can produce.
+That alone is one of the biggest reasons that not even physical exercise can reverse the harmful effects that sitting can produce.
 Your body almost succumbs to a sitting-deficit of sorts

 The proof is in the pudding.
-One study decided to see the affects sitting had on the elderly.
+One study decided to see the effects sitting had on the elderly.
 Following a group of people all over the age of 60 for 12 years, they found these telltale signs sitting has detrimental effects.